Understand best practice for engaging with your social media community.

 - If you believe that a person engaging with your account is a danger to themselves or others, contact the NSW Police.

-- Report content or comments that are bullying, defamatory, or dangerous to the platform.
-Then hide or delete the content or comments (if possible).
+- Remove and report content or comments that are bullying, defamatory or dangerous to the community.

-- If asked to delete allegedly defamatory content, keep a record of what was posted, remove it quickly and consider seeking legal advice.
+- If removing allegedly defamatory content, keep a record of what was posted and consider seeking advice from your legal team.

-- If asked to delete content that you believe should stay posted, work with the stakeholder to understand why they think it should be deleted.
+- If asked to delete content you believe doesn’t need to be, work with the stakeholder to help them understand your approach to community management.

-- Seek advice and assistance from your legal team and subject matter experts, where appropriate.
+- Seek advice and assistance from your legal team and subject matter experts (including your media team), where appropriate.